jpa458/housemon/docs/messages.md

         state.store 'readings', {key:"RF12:#{packet.group}:#{packet.id}.#{name}", time: <timestamp>, reading1: <value1>, ...}

-  The name can either by determined by the driver by using the 'tag' field, otherwise it is the name of the driver.
+  The name can either be determined by the driver or by using the 'tag' field, otherwise it is the name of the driver.
 Note this name is used later to determine how to decode the readings.